Legacy Wealth Holdings (LWH) needed to reduce economic vacancy and fill units to increase property values, so they turned to Stake.

 “Every day that a rent-ready unit sits vacant, we’re losing money.
 We pay for our renovations, utility bills, property taxes, and more through rent collections.
 The sooner the property has cash flow, the better,” explained Zietlow.

+Rewards to reduces downtime.
 Turning to Stake, Legacy Wealth Holdings was able to reimagine its previous rental concessions.
 First, LWH determined the behaviors it wanted to encourage with its residents, namely paying rent on time and renewing leases.
 Then, using Stake rewards, LWH offered residents a base of 4% Cash Back for every month the rent came in on time.

 For a resident paying $1,000 per month, that’s $40 back in their pocket each month they pay on time.
 While Stake proposes the initial reward level using its data and experience with Cash Back rewards, LWH is able to adjust it based on the individual market, building, or unit, as needed.